 What Can Developers Do To Stop The Bots?

 Team Fortress 2 is more than a 15-year-old game.
 That said, Valve has done almost everything to stop bots and finally get rid of them, but they haven't managed to accomplish that so far.
 However, this doesn't mean that they are out of options, and players have been suggesting various solutions on the game's discussion page on Steam, Reddit, and other places.

 Unfortunately, Valve is not really famous for taking notice of suggestions, but in any case, they should at least consider some of them.
 For instance, making the game priced (like it used to be) would undoubtedly deter cheaters from using the bots.

-Each free-to-play game, including the TF2, is literally a bot magnet, especially when there's money to be made by selling virtual in-game items.
+Each free-to-play game, including the TF2, is literally a bot magnet, especially when there's money to be made by selling virtual in-game items (which you can get for free).
 This exactly is one of the main reasons for cheating, because, over time, cheaters can accumulate Steam funds by selling various Team Fortress 2 items that they received without ever playing the game.

 Additionally, Valve could constantly post on their blog about how exactly they are battling the bots because they have been tight-lipped on that matter.
 And finally, they could implement an overwatch investigator system, like the one in CS: GO, where certain users can evaluate the players and flag the potential cheaters.

 These users could be rewarded for each successful removal of bots they flagged by receiving experience, items, or such.
 Of course, many other options haven't been tried so far, but these were some of the most obvious suggestions.
 So Valve, please fix the bot problem and make Team Fortress 2 good like it used to be.